dotnet/docs-aspire/docs/extensibility/custom-resources.md

 ### Step 2: Creating library for resource extension

-.NET Aspire resources are just classes and methods contained within a class library that references the .NET Aspire Hosing library (`Aspire.Hosting`).
+.NET Aspire resources are just classes and methods contained within a class library that references the .NET Aspire Hosting library (`Aspire.Hosting`).
 By placing the resource in a separate project you can more easily share it between .NET Aspire-based applications and potentially package it and share it on NuGet.

 ```dotnetcli
 # Create the class library.